 Under UK law, a tow bar must be homologated for use on the car it’s fitted to.
 Tow bars fitted by the car’s manufacturer are homologated by definition, as are the best aftermarket towbars.

 You might come across so-called universal tow bars, but that’s a bit of a misnomer.
-The rear end of every car is different and the mountings for an aftermarket tow bar have match the pattern specified by the car’s manufacturer.
+The rear end of every car is different and the mountings for an aftermarket tow bar must match the pattern specified by the car’s manufacturer.

 UK law also covers the size and shape of the tow ball on the end of the tow bar and the specification of the electrical connection between car and trailer.
 American and Australian tow bars are very different and it’s an offence to use them in the UK.

 The condition of a tow bar and its electrical connections are now inspected during an MOT.
 If there are any significant faults, the car may fail the test.
+You also have to declare tow bars on your insurance, specifying what type it is – fixed, detachable or electrically deployable.

 What size and weight can a trailer be?